 Council normally meets every fourth Tuesday at the Council Chambers in Civic Place, Katoomba, between the end of January and mid-December.
 Get the meeting schedule and links to Business Papers here.

-Get the Business Paper for the Extraordinary Council Meeting to be held on Tuesday, 29 March 2022.
+Get the Business Paper for the Ordinary Council Meeting held on Tuesday, 26 July 2022.